haroldship/masters-thesis-knowledge-info/README.md

 ## Harold Ship, University of Haifa

 ### Fixed in version 0.16
+ - [x] changes to theory and method based on comments

 ### Fixed in version 0.15
  - [x] Literature: first draft